Clarkson-Applied-Data-Science/2024_IA651_Nyamuchengwa_Yurkon/README.md

 Create a machine learning model to forecast maternal health risk levels using key physiological indicators.
 Enable early detection of potential health risks in expectant mothers, facilitating timely and appropriate medical interventions to improve health outcomes for both mothers and infants.
 ## Dataset
-Data was downloaded on  Datasets - UCI Machine Learning Repository. https://archive.ics.uci.edu/dataset/863/maternal+health+risk  .The dataset has 1013 instances and 7 Variables and has no missing values
+Data was downloaded on
+Link : Datasets - UCI Machine Learning Repository. https://archive.ics.uci.edu/dataset/863/maternal+health+risk  .
+The dataset has 1013 instances and 7 Variables and has no missing values
 ### Variables
 Age
 The age of the expectant mother in years.